Long term side effects of prostate cancer radiotherapy

 Low levels of vitamin B12

-You might have low levels of vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
+You might have low vitamin B12 after radiotherapy to the pelvis (the area between your hip bones).
 This is called a vitamin B12 deficiency.

 Radiotherapy can stop your digestive system from taking in (absorbing) vitamin B12 from the food you eat.
 This is called malabsorption.
 This means you can have a B12 deficiency even if you eat a balanced diet.